-If you frequent a cafe, market, gym, or other retailer whose clientele may like the book, mention it to the manager, buyer, or owner, or pass the name of the retailer along to the author.
+If you frequent a cafe, market, gift shop, or other retailer whose clientele may like the book, mention it to the clerk, manager, or owner, or pass the name of the retailer along to the author.

 7. Leave a review on Amazon, Barnes & Noble, or Goodreads.

 After all, would you be more inclined to buy a book that has zero reviews, or one with several reviews from people who have actually read the book and tried a few recipes?

 I personally rely on reviews to help me decide whether a book is worth clicking the “Add to Cart” button, and I especially like honest reviews from paying customers that aren’t merely a regurgitation of the press release or book synopsis.

-The first 10 to 20 reviews submitted during the week of the book’s release really do matter, and they go a long way toward future book sales and publicity.
+As trivial as this may sound, the first 10 to 20 reviews submitted during the week of the book’s release really do matter, and they go a long way toward future book sales and publicity.

 8. Connect the author or the book with your personal circle of contacts.